The Mission Statement of the School:

 The children learn about Jesus’ teachings on repentance and forgiveness through studying Bible stories such as Zacchaeus the tax collector and parables like the Prodigal Son.
 They learn to appreciate that God created humans with free will allowing them to make a decision to make good and bad choices.
 The children are encouraged to think about the consequences of their actions and how this affects their relationship with God.

 The children study the structure and sequence of the Rite of Reconciliation and are fully prepared to make their Reconciliation during the season Lent.
-The Sacrament of Reconciliation will take place on 13th March 2019.
+The Sacrament of Reconciliation took place on 13th March 2019 at Our Lady of the Angels & St. Peter in Chains Church.

 First Holy Communion

 Once the children in Year 3 have made the Sacrament of Reconciliation, they receive the Sacrament of First Holy Communion.
-This will take place on Sunday 23rd June 2019.
-The children work very hard at home, in school and in the parish to ensure that they are fully prepared to receive Jesus into their hearts.
+This took place on Sunday 23rd June 2019, the children worked very hard at home, in school and in the parish to ensure that they were fully prepared to receive Jesus into their hearts.
+On the day the children were a credit to their families and to the school.
+They were reverent throughout and their behaviour was outstanding.
+What a wonderful occasion it was!
+May God bless you and guide you always.

 Children are invited to participate in a Mass of enrolment to make a commitment before God that they and their families will take on the responsibilities placed before them.